- FOR WOMEN

-Formulated by STEEL founder Jason Huh, the man who put Glycomax on the map; ADABOLIC is comprised of over 30 ingredients in the exact ratios utilized by Jason Huh and his male & female athletes.
+Formulated by STEEL founder Jason Huh, the man who put Glycomax on the map, ADABOLIC is composed of over 30 ingredients in the exact ratios utilized by Jason Huh and his athletes, both male and female.

-This Pre, Intra & Post-workout formulation is a must-have recovery aid for any fitness enthusiasts seeking increased performance and recovery to blast through plateaus and transform their body.
+This Pre, Intra & Post-workout formulation is a must-have recovery aid for any fitness enthusiast seeking increased performance and recovery to blast through plateaus and transform their body.

-Dosed with 12g of carbs because it takes 11g to get an insulin response and get you to an anabolic state as quickly as possible.
-The 12g is designed to shuttle more nutrients into the muscle for explosive growth.
+Ada Bolic is formulated with 12g of carbs because it takes 11g to get an insulin response, getting you to an anabolic state as quickly as possible.
+By using 12g of carbs, more nutrients are quickly shuttled into the muscles for explosive growth.